Book Author: Bridget Stutchbury, PhD Bird Detective

 Various tern colonies have similarly been re-established.
 A colony of Caspian terns took up residence on artificial Rice Island and was decimating the Columbia River salmon fishery due to an appetite for juvenile salmon during nesting season.
 The colony had previously occupied East Sand Island 25km downstream, where birds eat from the marine fishery.
 But East Sand Island had been a convenient site for dumping river dredgings, causing the terns to move upstream.

-Wildlife managers succeeded in rennovating East Sand Island and removing the glaucous gull predators that had moved in there.
+Wildlife managers succeeded in renovating East Sand Island and removing the glaucous gull predators that had moved in.
 Then after planting winter wheat on Rice Island to reduce its nest site potential, they pulled out all the tricks from their bag and convinced the Rice Island colony to move back downstream in a period of three years.
 This achievement helps ensure the future of this colony, for if push came to shove, fishery preservation would trump tern colony preservation, which at 8000 birds represents 10% of the global population of this species.

-Between 2003 to 2007, nest mortality of the colonial American white pelican increased from 4% to 44% due to west Nile virus that had been introduced to North America in 1999.
+Between 2003 to 2007, nest mortality of the colonial American white pelican increased from 4% to 44% due to West Nile virus that had been introduced to North America in 1999.
 Half the world’s population of this species breeds in four colonies on our northern plains.
 Although pelicans are long-lived and so can ride out a few years of bad reproductive success, their reproductive rate is small, meaning that genetic resistance to WNV may spread too slowly to save these colonies.
 This is further evidence of the large downside of coloniality, susceptibility to extinction by disaster events.

-Populations of colonial seabirds on islands off our Pacific coast have plummeted in recent deecades.
+Populations of colonial seabirds on islands off our Pacific coast have plummeted in recent decades.
 Warmer and more frequent El Niño years, hypothesized the result of human-accelerated global warming, have increased the number of zooplankton biomass crashes that occur naturally due to climate variability.

 On California’s Farallon Islands, the population of Cassin’s auklet declined 75% from 1972-2002.
 Their main diet is krill.
 During the most severe El Niño years, adult survival decreased from 80% to 40% annually, and few of the eggs were even hatched.